OpenEvalProject/evals/manuscripts/elife-05553/v2/manuscript.md

 However, a ∼50° rigid kink occurs as an adaptation in the three helical bundle of the T. brucei receptor, and we propose that it has two main functional consequences.
 Firstly, the direction of the kink is precisely arranged to bend the receptor such that the ligand-binding site becomes more exposed at the membrane surface.
 The kink will also increase the effective diameter of the receptor in the plane of the membrane.
 This combination is likely to increase the separation of VSG molecules in the region of the receptor and to increase the accessibility of the binding site for bulky macromolecular ligands such as HpHb and trypanolytic factors.
 Increased separation of VSG molecules by a trypanosome receptor is not a novel phenomena, with bulky glycan chains attached to the transferrin receptor proposed to have a similar effect (Mehlert et al., 2012), suggesting that different receptors increase the accessibility of binding sites for bulky ligands by different means.

 The precise nature of the integration of TbHpHbR into the VSG layer remains unresolved as the effect of the C-terminal domains of both the receptor and VSG on the vertical disposition of each molecule remains unknown.
 An attractive model is that the ligand, whether HpHb or TLF1, is bound above the top of the VSG.
-However, the dimensions of the structures of VSG and the TbHpHbR:HpHb complex suggest that this may not be the case and that the HpHb ligand is held at least partially within the VSG layer (
+However, the dimensions of the structures of VSG and the TbHpHbR:HpHb complex suggest that this may not be the case and that the HpHb ligand is held at least partially within the VSG layer (Figure 5).
+The TLF1 ligand is ∼4 times the size of HpHb and this must, at least partially, protrude above the top of the VSG layer.

 ![Figure 5.](https://cdn.elifesciences.org/articles/05553/elife-05553-fig5-v2.jpg)

-**Figure 5.:** This suggests that HpHb will lie at least partially within the VSG layer when bound to two receptors.DOI: http://dx.doi.org/10.7554/eLife.05553.020
+**Figure 5.:** This suggests that HpHb will lie at least partially within the VSG layer when bound to two receptors.

 A second consequence of the kink is to allow two receptors to simultaneously bind to one dimeric HpHb complex when their membrane-proximal C-termini are membrane-attached.
 The affinity of a single receptor for HpHb is modest, at ∼1 μM, with a rapid off-rate.
 By enabling two receptors to bind simultaneously, the kink will increase the ligand avidity, changing the effective affinity to something in the low nanomolar range, as previously measured for bivalent binding by TbHpHbR (Higgins et al., 2013) and to live cells (Drain et al., 2001).